Marcos Villasana

 Marcos Villasana is a Mexican former professional boxer and former WBC featherweight champion.

+Professional career

 Villasana first challenged Azumah Nelson for the WBC featherweight title, losing a narrow split decision on February 25, 1986.
 A rematch 18 months later was also unsuccessful, as Nelson won a unanimous decision.

 Villasana fought to a draw for the WBA featherweight title against Antonio Esparragoza on June 23, 1988, with Villasana getting a point deducted for a low blow in the 5th round.

 Villasana's very next bout was a third shot at the WBC featherweight title against champion Jeff Fenech, which resulted in a unanimous decision defeat.
 Shortly thereafter, Fenech relinquished the title and moved to the super featherweight division.

 Villasana won the vacant WBC featherweight title June 2, 1990, defeating Paul Hodkinson.
-He successfully defended the title three times before losing a unanimous decision rematch to Hodkinson on November 13, 1991.
+He successfully defended the title three times including against Ricardo Cepeda in Spain, before losing a unanimous decision rematch to Hodkinson on November 13, 1991.

+Professional boxing record

+Personal life

+Villasana's son, Marcos Villasana Jr. is also a professional boxer.